Although Kuwait is deemed by many as a tax heaven for local and foreign companies, that is not seemingly the case.

 No, as the tax declaration to be filed must be accompanied by a report certified by an auditor licensed by the Ministry of Commerce and Industry and registered with the Ministry of Finance.
 The foreign company must issue an authorization letter of the tax filing to be submitted to the Ministry of Finance.

-The Ministry of Finance assigns tax inspection dates.
+The Kuwait Ministry of Finance assigns tax inspection dates.
 That is done by contacting the auditor one week prior to inspection.

 It is worth mentioning that the tax file inspection date cannot be expedited, and the date set cannot be requested to change.